shanshw/shanshw.github.io/pages/about.md

 <!-- ``` -->

 My research interest includes system and software engineering.
 I am particularly interested in the reliability of software systems and hoping to do some awesome researches!

-Currently, I am diving into the filed of distributed systems.
-Looking forward to some wonderful findings.